jcruiz/blog-old/source/_posts/2015-08-25-using-jira-for-product-development-flows-part-1.markdown

 **Purpose:** The engineering team window to the outside world.
 Whenever something "urgent" that required attention from engineering, the products and engineering leads would triage the issue and request, ask for more information, or create an escalation in the current sprint o planned for the upcoming sprint.
 This way we protected our Active Sprint board the most that we could.

 ###Final Remarks
 Remember that JIRA allows you to do bulk changes, which come really handy when moving things from project to project.
 Also, we had to keep certain guidelines that helped us to maintain consistency across multiple projects.
-For example: same components set.
+For example: same components set, common labels, etc.

-And last but not least, purge your icebox.
+And last but not least, purge your icebox often.
 It's super easy to put things in but really hard to get them out.
+At the end everything will look as it's important.